 1. In order to ensure acceptance of a student’s Community Service activity for credit students should:

 a.
-Perform Community Service for a pre-approved nonprofit agency (see the list on the website).
+Perform Community Service for a pre-approved nonprofit agency

 b.
 Or, for an agency not on the pre-approved list, obtain prior approval from the Community Service Coordinator.
 Turn in a request for Community Service approval form TWO weeks prior to the activity.
 Failure to perform community service for an approved agency carries the risk of being denied credit for time served.

 2. Students must use the official GUSD School Community Service Time Sheet.
 Students’ timesheets must be signed by their parent or guardian.

 3. All community service work must be completed outside of school hours.

 4. Paid work will not be considered for Community Service hours.

 5. Community Service activities will be approved only for work through a nonprofit community service organization.
 Hours may be done through a large corporation if the corporation is sponsoring the community service opportunity.